 The position in which we were placed was this: Slade sat sideways at T D, and with his back to the window, through which a July sun was streaming; the blinds were up, and every corner of the room was in clear light.
-I sat at the side opposite to N; my right hand linked with Slade's on the top of the table, so as to form a chain, my left joining his in holding a slate at H. When my hand was raised so as not to touch Slade's hand on the top of the table, the writing at once ceased, and was resumed when contact was again made.
+I sat at the side opposite to N; my right hand linked with Slade's on the top of the table, so as to form a chain, my left hand joining his in holding a slate at H. When my hand was raised so as not to touch Slade's hand on the top of the table, the writing at once ceased, and was resumed when contact was again made.
 It will be seen that other observers have noted this.
-Mr. F.W.
-Percival was especially impressed with the ease with which the writing could be stopped by breaking contact, and the rapidity with which a slight touch, even on the cuff of Slade's coat, would set it again into feeble action.
-He noted it in his printed testimony at the time, and has frequently mentioned it to me since.

-The writing on my own porcelain slate was obtained while I held it under the corner at E, Slade not touching it.
+The writing on my porcelain slate was obtained while I held it under the corner at E, Slade not touching it.

 The next piece of personal evidence which I adduce was obtained with another Psychic, F. W. Monck.
-The place was 26 Southampton Row; the time, Oct.
-19, 1877, evening; the light, that of a small lamp, sufficient for observation; those present, the Rev. Thomas Colley, late curate of Portsmouth, Mrs. Colley, myself, and the Psychic.
+The place was 26 Southampton Row; the time, October 19, 1877, evening; the light, that of a small lamp, sufficient for observation; those present were Archdeacon Colley, Mrs. Colley, myself, and the Psychic.